Not an American user?

 The Terrans receive the Valkyrie, a craft with air-to-air fighting capabilities.
 They also obtain the Medic, which can heal all non-mechanic units and, through upgrades, can use the Restore (remove all ailments on a unit) and Optical Flare (reduce the sight range of an enemy unit to 1) powers.

-The Zergs receive the Lurker, obtained after mutating an Hydralisk, which can, and actually must, burrow to attack.
-They also gain the Devourer, after mutation of a Mutalisk, an air-to-air unit, whose acid shots have notably the specificity of temporarily lowering the enemy defense, allowing other units to do increased damage.
+The Zerg receive the Lurker, obtained after mutating a Hydralisk, which can, and actually must, burrow to attack.
+They also gain the Devourer, after mutation of a Mutalisk, an air-to-air unit whose acid shots have ability to temporarily lower the enemy defense, allowing other units to do increased damage.

 Three new campaigns are available.
 In order, a Protoss campaign featuring 8 missions, a Terran campaign also featuring 8 missions and a Zerg campaign comprising 10 missions (plus a bonus mission if some requirements are met in mission 9).